maxzerbini/oauth/README.md

 These grant types are currently not supported.

 ### Refresh token grant type
-If authorization token will expire, client can regenerate token using the refresh_token grant type.
+If authorization token will expire, client can regenerate the token calling the authorization server and using the refresh_token grant type.

 ## Authorization Middleware
-This Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls and authorizes only calls containing a valid bearer token.
+The Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls and authorizes only resource requests containing a valid bearer token.

 ## Token Formatter
-Authorization Server crypts token using the Token Formatter and Authorization Middleware decrypts the token using the same Token Formatter.
+Authorization Server crypts the token using the Token Formatter and Authorization Middleware decrypts the token using the same Token Formatter.
 Programmers can develope their Token Formatter implementing the interface _TokenSecureFormatter_.
 This library contains a default implementation of the formatter interface called _SHA256RC4TokenSecureFormatter_ based on the algorithms SHA256 and RC4.